s4ke/Master-Thesis/src/md/030-parrows.md

 The other backends have similarly structured implementations which we do not discuss here for the sake of brevity.
-We can, however, only have one instance of `ArrowParallel arr a b ()` present at a time, which should not be a problem, though.
+We can, however, only have one instance of `ArrowParallel arr a b ()` present at a time, which should not be a problem, anyways.

 Up until now we discussed Arrow operations more in detail, but in the following sections we focus more on the data-flow between the Arrows, now that we have seen that Arrows are capable of expressing parallelism.
-We do explain new concepts in greater detail if required for better understanding, though.
+We nevertheless do explain new concepts in greater detail if required for better understanding.